mnshishk/RF-SVM_Implementation_Examples/README.md

 1. CICIDS2017 - https://www.unb.ca/cic/datasets/ids-2017.html (Monday and Tuesday traffic files were used for the example outputs).
 2. UNSW-NB15 - https://research.unsw.edu.au/projects/unsw-nb15-dataset (the testing and training sets were used for example outputs).

-After running the code the following outputs will be displayed:
+After running the code the following outputs will be displayed on the limited portion of their respective datasets for performance reasons:
 ```
 CICIDS2017: